ballerina-platform/module-ballerinax-mssql/README.md

         ./gradlew clean build -PpublishToCentral=true

-## Contributing to Ballerina
+## Contribute to Ballerina

 As an open-source project, Ballerina welcomes contributions from the community.

 For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).

-## Code of Conduct
+## Code of conduct

-All contributors are encouraged to read the [Ballerina Code of Conduct](https://ballerina.io/code-of-conduct).
+All contributors are encouraged to read the [Ballerina code of conduct](https://ballerina.io/code-of-conduct).

-## Useful Links
+## Useful links

 * For more information go to the [`MSSQL` library](https://lib.ballerina.io/ballerinax/mssql/latest).
 * Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).